Criticism of religion: Counterarguments to claims that religion is harmful to society

 C. S. Lewis suggests that all religions by definition involve faith, or a belief in concepts that cannot be proven or disproven by the sciences.
 Not all religious people subscribe to the idea that religion and science are mutually exclusive (non-overlapping magisteria) as do some atheists including Stephen Jay Gould.
 Biologist Richard Dawkins has said that religious practitioners often do not believe in the view of non-overlapping magisteria.

 According to a survey most religious groups in the United States have no general epistemological conflict with science or with the seeking out of scientific knowledge even if there are epistemic or moral conflicts with their faith.
 Strict creationists tend to have very favorable views on many of the different sciences.
 A study on a national sample of United States college students found that the majority of undergraduates in both the natural and social sciences do not see conflict between science and religion.
 Cross-national studies polled from 1981 to 2001 on views of science and religion have noted that countries with higher religiosity have stronger trust in science.

 Morality

 Richard Dawkins contends that theistic religions devalue human compassion and morality.
 In his view, the Bible contains many injunctions against following one's conscience over scripture and positive actions are supposed to originate not from compassion, but from the fear of punishment.
-Albert Einstein stated that no religious basis is needed in order to display ethical behavior.
+Albert Einstein stated that "A man's ethical behavior should be based effectually on sympathy, education, and social ties; no religious basis is necessary.
+Man would indeed be in a poor way if he had to be restrained by fear of punishment and hope of reward after death".